Procedures for Determining Suspected Breaches of the Australian Public Service Code of Conduct

 Record of determination

-• any determination that has been made by the decision maker that the employee has breached the Code of Conduct
+• any determination that has been made by the breach decision maker that the employee has breached the Code of Conduct;

-• details of the sanction or sanctions (if any) to be imposed and the reasons for that sanction or sanctions
+• details of the sanction or sanctions (if any) imposed and the reasons for that sanction or sanctions; and

 Review of determination or imposition of sanction

-Section 33 of the Act makes provision for a non-senior executive service employee to seek a review of an employment-related action, including a determination that the Code of Conduct has been breached and the imposition of a sanction or sanctions (other than termination of employment).
-The application must be made to the Merit Protection Commissioner.
+Section 33 of the Act makes provision for a non-senior executive service employee to apply for a review of an employment-related action, including a determination that the Code of Conduct has been breached and the imposition of a sanction or sanctions (other than termination of employment).
+The application must be made to the Merit Protection Commissioner in accordance with subsection 38(2) of the Public Service Regulations 2023 (the PS Regulations).

 The Fair Work Act 2009 provides a review process for termination of employment.

-Effect on movements or promotion to/from other Australian Public Service departments or agencies
+Effect on movements or promotion to and from other APS agencies

 Use and disclosure of information obtained in accordance with these procedures

-The agency may use personal information obtained in connection with a matter covered by these procedures in accordance with the section 72E of the Act and Public Service Regulation 9.2 of the Public Service Regulations 1999 (the PS Regulations).
+The agency may use and disclose personal information obtained in connection with a matter covered by these procedures in accordance with the section 72E of the Act and section 103 of the PS Regulations.

-In accordance with section 28 of the Act and Public Service Regulation 3.10 of the PS Regulations, the CEO, or a person authorised by the CEO, may, by notice in writing, suspend an employee from duties if they believe on reasonable grounds that:
+In accordance with section 28 of the Act and section 14 of the PS Regulations, the CEO may, by notice in writing, suspend an employee from duties if they believe on reasonable grounds that the:

-• an employee has, or may have, breached the Code of Conduct; and
+• employee has, or may have, breached the Code of Conduct; and

-• the employee’s suspension is in the public interest or the agency’s interest.
+• employee’s suspension is in the public or the Agency’s (as defined in the Act) interest.

 Suspension may be with or without remuneration.

-If the suspension is to be without remuneration, the period without remuneration is as determined by the CEO, or a person authorised by the CEO, to be:
+If the suspension is to be without remuneration, the period without remuneration is as determined by the CEO, to be:

 • not more than 30 days; or